 Gigi's squash casserole is easy to make with yellow summer squash, sour cream, and stuffing crumbs for topping.
 It's a lovely way to use up excess squash and is fancy enough for a big family dinner or even a holiday meal.
 It's also quick and easy enough for a weekday meal.

 Feel free to use zucchini or another variety of summer squash in this recipe.
-See the expert tips on how to make quick homemade seasoned crumbs.
+For a nice touch, make your own homemade seasoned crumbs.

-In a bowl, combine the sour cream and soup; blend well
+In a bowl, combine the condensed soup and sour cream and blend well.

 Add the well-drained sliced squash to the sour cream and soup mixture.

 Spoon the squash mixture into the prepared baking dish.

 Toss the stuffing crumbs with the melted butter and sprinkle over the top of the casserole.

 Bake on the lowest rack of the preheated oven for 20 minutes.

 - You can store the assembled squash casserole in the fridge for up to a day before baking.
 Don't add the buttered breadcrumbs until it's time to bake.

 - Leftover baked casserole will last a few days in the fridge.
 Reheat in the oven or in the microwave.